Kirsty Wade

-Kirsty Margaret Wade (née McDermott, born 6 August 1962) is a British and Welsh former middle-distance runner.
+Kirsty Margaret Wade (née McDermott, born 6 August 1962) is a British former middle-distance runner.
 She is a three-time Commonwealth Games gold medallist, winning the 800 metres in Brisbane 1982 and both the 800 metres and 1500 metres in Edinburgh 1986.
 She represented Great Britain at the 1988 Olympic Games and the 1992 Olympic Games.

 Early life

 McDermott was born in Girvan, Scotland, moved to Llandrindod Wells, Wales aged three and attended school there.
 While attending Llandrindod High School, Wade was encouraged by her PE teacher to join Brecon Athletic Club.